A Potential Foundation for Emergent Space-Time: Introduction

+However, more recently, the idea that space-time is neither physical nor fundamental has been growing \cite{Seiberg:2006}.
+The idea is that space and time may emerge from more fundamental relations or phenomena.
+In one sense, this idea is not necessarily new.
+In addition to the older ideas, such as \emph{space as a container} or \emph{space as a substance}, which have mostly dominated our perspectives of space, is the view that space represents a relation between objects.
+This relational viewpoint, \emph{space as relation}, which was proposed by the 11th century Islamic philosopher Al-Ghaz\={a}l\={i}, by the 17th century philosopher and mathematician Leibniz, by Kant in the 18th century, and Poincare’ in the 19th century has captured relatively little interest since Newton proposed the concepts of absolute space and time, which proved to have great predictive success.

-Here we focus on an intentionally simplistic, but fundamental, picture of influence where we consider the process of influence to connect and order the act of influencing and the act of being influenced.
-We refer to each of these two acts with the generic term \emph{event}, so that the event associated with the act of influencing influences the event associated with the act of being influenced.
+We demonstrate that concepts of space and time, and their precise relation to one another, can emerge as a representation of relations among causally-related events.
+While we take causality as a postulate, we have demonstrated in other work \cite{Knuth:FQXI2013}\cite{Knuth:Info-Based:2014} that it is of benefit to push back further and consider the idea that directed particle-particle interactions enable one to define a causal ordering among related events.
+The basic idea is that everything that is detected or measured is the direct result of something influencing something else.
+We focus on an intentionally simplistic, but fundamental, picture of influence where we consider the process of influence to connect and order the \emph{act of influencing} and the \emph{act of being influenced}.
+We refer to each of these two acts with the generic term \emph{event}, so that the event associated with the act of influencing \emph{causes} the event associated with the act of being influenced.
 This generic process of influence, along with the notion of transitivity of such influence, allows events to be partially-ordered.
-This results in a mathematical structure referred to as a \emph{partially-ordered set}, or a \emph{poset} for short.
-In this exploration, we will not be concerned with differentiating between distinct types of influence and their corresponding distinct types of events.
+This results in a mathematical structure referred to as a \emph{partially-ordered set}, or a \emph{poset} for short, which is the same as a directed acyclic graph (DAG).
+This mathematical structure simply \emph{encodes} the causal relationships among events.
+In this exploration, we will not be concerned with differentiating between distinct types of influence and their corresponding events.
 That is, we consider only one type of influence.
-With the aim toward illuminating the foundations, the goal here is to determine what interesting physics can be recovered from this minimalist picture.
+Moreover, events can be coarse-grained so that connectivity of the poset can change depending on the magnification level.
+In this paper, the events discussed typically represent coarse-grained events as opposed to the fundamental microscopic events considered in our other work \cite{Knuth:FQXI2013}\cite{Knuth:Info-Based:2014}, which has been shown to result in Fermion physics and the Dirac equation. \black